Koch2333/Oneplus-Ace5-to-13R/docs/guide_en.md

 # Converting OnePlus Ace 5 to OnePlus 13R
 - Tested environment: ColorOS_PKG110_15.0.0.405 to OxygenOS_CPH2691_15.0.0.403
+- Camera will not work with only flashing OxygenOS firmware, ```odm.img``` from original ColorOS is required for complete camera compatibility.

 ## Bootloader Unlock
 - Unlocking the bootloader will factory reset your device.